Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * What else, other than RTK inaccuracy, will affect our route?
   * What is an acceptable time to compute, total route distance, and time to complete route.
   * Testing different off course offset values.
+  * A* is used to find a new path dependant on the known boundaries, when to ignore this route and skip to the next checkpoint - deciding between coverage and time to find next point.

 # Progress